federicascolari8/PythonProject_Other/README.md

 The input data for sedimentanalyst consists of excel/csv files for each sediment sample.
 Accepted extensions are therefore ```.csv``` and ```.xlsx```.

+Use Sediment Analyst locally by cloning this repository or online with our app.
+Checkout:

+### Clone the repository

+    $ git clone xxxxxx

-For runing the code without the GUI, change the input parameters in the ```config.py``` and run ```main.py``` in the module *analyzer*.
+For runing the code, change the input parameters in the ```config.py``` and run ```main.py``` in the module *analyzer*.
 Please note that the plots provided in the *analyzer* module are static (not interactive plots).
 These may be useful for reports and single sediment sample analyses.

+### Access app

 Sediment Analyst features a novel app for enabling interactive analyses.
 The app can be hosted locally if you run  ```web_application.py``` in the *app* module.
 Click in the link provided by your console (the link is similar to http://000.0.0.0:0000/).
 We provide a full video [tutorial](https://youtu.be/zXfN9-M12i0) on how you can correctly input where index information so that Sediment Analyst can parse your data files, in case you are not using our template as input file.